FabbriniMarco/16S-KrakenBracken-Pipeline/README.md

 The database local path needs to be binded to the container in the /mnt/database/bmtagger path

 ## Possible function of the script
-You can consult the function details of the pipeline invoking the function name:
+You can consult the function details of the pipeline invoking the main function name:

 ```bash
 singularity exec K16S.sif kraken16S